-A key point for successful preparation of artificial cartilage seems to be the preparation of chondrocytes in their optimum condition transplantation.
+A key point for successful preparation of artificial cartilage seems to be preparation of chondrocytes in their optimum condition for transplantation.
 Only under these circumstances chondrocytes can produce the protein of extracellular matrix.
-Under these conditions, the production of type II collagen as typical extracellular marker for hyaline cartilage, was observed.
+To follow these condition, production of the type II collagen as typical extracellular marker for hyaline cartilage, was observed.
 Extracellular matrix started to be produced by proliferating chondrocytes on our wet-laid non-woven PGA/PVA scaffolds already during the first week after seeding.
 Using indirect immunofluorescence of anti-type II collagen, we visualized a developing extracellular matrix by confocal microscopy on days 7 and 14 (Fig. 5).
 Increasing presence of type II collagen, as a marker of the hyaline cartilage extracellular matrix, is clearly demonstrated.